MRI - Magnetic Resonance Imaging

 • metal pins, screws, plates, stents or surgical staples

 In general, metal objects used in orthopedic surgery pose no risk during MRI.
 However, a recently placed artificial joint may require the use of another imaging procedure.
 If there is any question of their presence, an x-ray may be taken to detect and identify any metal objects.

 Patients who might have metal objects in certain parts of their bodies may also require an x-ray prior to an MRI.
-You should notify the technologist or radiologist of any shrapnel, bullets, or other pieces of metal which may be present in your body due to prior accidents.
+You should notify the technologist or radiologist of any shrapnel, bullets, or other pieces of metal that may be present in your body due to prior accidents.
 Foreign bodies near and especially lodged in the eyes are particularly important.

-For Information about specific tests, please select from the list below:
+For information about specific tests, please select from the list below: